OpenEvalProject/evals/manuscripts/elife-93981/v1/manuscript.md

 **Figure 7.:** (a) Mean within-event relative spike rank of all place cells as a function of the location of their mean place field density on the track for networks at the fiducial parameter set.
 Left, mean relative rank with respect to all cells in each network.
 Right, mean relative rank with respect to only cells that share cluster membership. (b) Same as (a), but after accounting for the direction of each events’ decoded trajectory.
 If the decoded slope for a given event was negative, then the order of spiking in that event was reversed. (c, d) Comparison of the regression slopes from (b) to the distribution of slopes that results from applying the same analysis after shuffling cell identities as in Figure 6. (c) The within-network regression slope is significant relative to all three methods of shuffling cell identity. (d) Same as (c), but for the within-cluster regression slope.

-## Small-world index correlates with preplay
+### Small-world index correlates with preplay

 We noticed that that the highest quality of decoded trajectories (Figure 4f) seemed to arise in networks with the highest small-world index (SWI; Figure 1g).
-In order to test this, we simulated different sets of networks with both increased and decreased global E-to-E connection probability, pc.
-Changing pc, in addition to varying the number of clusters and the mean cluster participation, impacted the SWI of the networks (Figure 8, left column).
+In order to test this, we simulated different sets of networks with both increased and decreased global E-to-E connection probability, $p_{c}$.
+Changing $p_{c}$, in addition to varying the number of clusters and the mean cluster participation, impacted the SWI of the networks (Figure 8, left column).

 ![Figure 8.](https://cdn.elifesciences.org/articles/93981/elife-93981-fig8-v1.jpg)

-**Figure 8.:** (a–c) Left column, the Small-World Index (SWI; plotted as color) is affected by the global E-to-E connection probability, .
+**Figure 8.:** (a–c) Left column, the Small-World Index (SWI; plotted as color) is affected by the global E-to-E connection probability, $p_{c}$.
 Red dotted line indicates a contour line of SWI = 0.4.
-This boundary shifts downward as pc increases.
-Center column, across parameter points in the network parameter grid, SWI correlates with an increase in the median absolute weighted correlation of decoded trajectories relative to shuffles (e.g. this corresponds in pcFigure 4c to the rightward shift of the CDF of measured absolute weighted correlations relative to the shuffle events).
+This boundary shifts downward as $p_{c}$ increases.
+Center column, across parameter points in the network parameter grid, SWI correlates with an increase in the median absolute weighted correlation of decoded trajectories relative to shuffles (e.g. this corresponds in Figure 4c to the rightward shift of the CDF of measured absolute weighted correlations relative to the shuffle events).
 Each point is produced by analysis of all events across 10 networks from one parameter point in the grid on the left.
-Right column, same as the center column but each point is data from each of the 10 individual networks per parameter set. p-value and correlation, , are calculated from Spearman’s rank-order correlation test.
-Dashed line is the least-squares fit. (ρa) Data from a parameter grid where the E-to-E connection probability was decreased by 50% and the E-to-E connection strength was doubled from their fiducial values used in prior figures. (b) Data from the same parameter grid as Figures 3—5. (c) Data from a parameter grid where the E-to-E connection probability was increased by 50% and the E-to-E connection strength scaled by two-thirds from their fiducial values.
+Right column, same as the center column but each point is data from each of the 10 individual networks per parameter set. p-value and correlation, $ρ$, are calculated from Spearman’s rank-order correlation test.
+Dashed line is the least-squares fit. (a) Data from a parameter grid where the E-to-E connection probability was decreased by 50% and the E-to-E connection strength was doubled from their fiducial values used in prior figures. (b) Data from the same parameter grid as Figures 3—5. (c) Data from a parameter grid where the E-to-E connection probability was increased by 50% and the E-to-E connection strength scaled by two-thirds from their fiducial values.

-We hypothesized that independent of pc, a higher SWI would correlate with improved preplay quality.
-To test this, we simulated networks across a range of parameters for three pc values: a decrease of pc by 50% – 0.04, the fiducial value of 0.08, and an increase by 50% – 0.12 (Figure 8a–c, respectively).
-For the decreased and increased pc cases, the E-to-E connection strength was respectively doubled or reduced to 2/3 of the fiducial strength to keep total E-to-E input constant.
+We hypothesized that independent of $p_{c}$, a higher SWI would correlate with improved preplay quality.
+To test this, we simulated networks across a range of parameters for three $p_{c}$ values: a decrease of $p_{c}$ by 50% – 0.04, the fiducial value of 0.08, and an increase by 50% – 0.12 (Figure 8a–c, respectively).
+For the decreased and increased $p_{c}$ cases, the E-to-E connection strength was respectively doubled or reduced to 2/3 of the fiducial strength to keep total E-to-E input constant.
 For each parameter combination, we quantified preplay quality as the rightward shift in median absolute weighted correlation of decoded preplay events versus shuffled events (as in Figure 4f, top right).
 We then asked if there was a correlation between that quantification of preplay quality and SWI.

-Across all three pc values, SWI significantly correlated with improved preplay both across parameter sets (Figure 8, center column) and across individual networks (Figure 8, right column).
+Across all three $p_{c}$ values, SWI significantly correlated with improved preplay both across parameter sets (Figure 8, center column) and across individual networks (Figure 8, right column).
 These results support our prediction that higher small-world characteristics correspond to higher-quality preplay dynamics regardless of average connectivity.

-## Preplay significantly decodes to linear trajectories in arbitrary environments
+### Preplay significantly decodes to linear trajectories in arbitrary environments

 Information about each environment enters the network via the feed-forward input connection strengths, which contain cluster-dependent biases.
 A new environment is simulated by re-ordering those input biases.
 We first wished to test that a new environment simulated in such a manner produced a distinct set of place fields.
 We therefore simulated place maps for leftward and rightward trajectories on linear tracks in two distinct environments (Figure 9a).
 The two maps with different directions of motion showed very high correlations when in the same environment (Figure 9b, blue) while the comparisons of trajectories across environments show very low correlations (Figure 9b, red).
 Cells that share membership in a cluster will have some amount of correlation in their remapping due to the cluster-dependent cue bias, which is consistent with experimental results (Hampson et al., 1996; Pavlides et al., 2019), but the combinatorial nature of cluster membership renders the overall place field map correlations low (Figure 9b).
 We also performed simulations with extra laps of running and calculated the correlations between paired sets of place fields produced by random, independent splits of trials of the same trajectory.
 The distribution of these correlations was similar to the distribution of within-environment correlations (comparing opposite trajectories with the same spatial input), showing no significant de novo place-field directionality.
 This is consistent with hippocampal data in which place-field directionality is initially low in novel environments and increases with experience (Frank et al., 2004; Navratilova et al., 2012; Shin et al., 2019).